Hyperion64/web-monitor/README.md

 # web-monitor

-Web-monitor is a clojure-based tool designed to scrape websites and notify users if changes occur in elements specified through their html tags.
-Currently rss and the matrix protocol are available (more messengers will hopefully be available in the future).
+Web-monitor is a clojure-based tool designed to scrape websites and notify users if new elements specified through their html tags occur.
+It will extract all text found inside each element which starts with the specified opening tag and send notifications of the new text that has been found.
+This is useful if you want to know when a new article, video, album or whatever else is on the specific website has been published as each element usually has the same or a very similar html structure.
+Currently rss and the matrix protocol are available (more messengers will hopefully be added in the future).

 ## Installation